-The top 23 prepared food in Toronto by neighbourhood
+The top 35 prepared food in Toronto by neighbourhood

 Sanagan's Meat Locker is more than just a butcher shop.
 It also does grab and go sandwiches, roast chicken, fries and ribs.

-Fruitful Market at Dundas and Carlaw has a new selection of meat and vegetarian hot meals daily, as well as salads, smoothies and muffins.
+Fruitful Market near Dundas and Carlaw has a new selection of meat and vegetarian hot meals daily, as well as salads, smoothies and muffins.

-Lunchtime at the Bespoke Butcher entails a rotating menu of sandwiches and salads available for grab-and-go.

 Dish Cafe has a a prepared food counter offering tempting options for every meal, from breakfast sandwiches and yogurt parfaits to mix-and-match, build-your-own lunch or dinner items sold by weight.